w3c/wai-dynamic-planning/source/implement/index.html.erb.md

 While all accessibility objectives will need to be met, prioritizing can help you achieve them more effectively.
 Examples of prioritization include:

-* Start with issues that are easier to address, to help build motivation in the team and demonstrate success.
+* Start with issues that are easier to fix, to help build motivation in the team and demonstrate success.
 * Prioritize the development of accessible templates and components to support the creating of accessible content.
 * Prioritize visual design to synchronize with an on-going re-branding activity within the organization.
 * Prioritize recruitment or procurement policies to support anticipated hiring and acquisitions.